anoopsarkar/nlp-class/hw0.md

 where `USER` is your SFU username, `GROUPUSER` is the SFU username of the person who created the group repository and `GROUP` is the name of the group you have already setup on [Coursys]({{ site.coursys }}).
-If you skipped any of the above steps in setting up your GitLab repo this command will not work.
+If you skipped any of the above steps in setting up your GitHub repo this command will not work.
 The system might prompt you for a username/password combo.
 Supply the usual answers.
 To avoid entering your username/password over and over again you can set up [passwordless